janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

   * Running Node app locally on 3000 port.

-# I am gonna do ssh, access remote desktop (RDP) and access localhost:3000 app on my local pc form anywhere form internet (different network).
+# I am gonna do ssh, access remote desktop (RDP) and access localhost:3000 app on my local pc form anywhere on internet (different network).

 #### what is Cloudflare Tunnel?
 Cloudflare Tunnel is a secure way to connect your local server or device to the internet through Cloudflare without exposing your IP address or opening ports.
 It creates an outbound-only encrypted connection from your server to Cloudflare, which then safely routes internet traffic to your server.
 This improves security by keeping your server hidden behind a firewall and simplifies remote access without complex network setups.​